Conservatorio: a real estate business in support of socially diverse communities

 The transcendental lesson of all this is that you can still do something good for society and the environment that is also profitable for a business.
 Conservatorio was founded for sustainable, inclusive, human-centric urban renovation.

-“As a company, we do what we can to contribute to the protection of both types [the historical and the human] of heritage.
+“As a company, we do what we can to contribute to the protection of both types of heritage.
 I believe that the sustainability of companies has only one way ahead and that it has to do with The Golden Rule: that is, companies must act in the way that we, as human beings, expect them to they act,” he explains.

 While he thinks that companies in general should start thinking more and more in this way, Hardin believes that this is especially important in the real estate industry.
 “The real estate business is truly ubiquitous: it penetrates and reaches everything; in other words, we all live in spaces built by this sector.
 This means that if we want to have a better world, we need – among other things – for the real estate industry to have that long-term vision and start thinking and putting people first.”

 Conservatorio has developed and renovated several iconic projects in Casco Antiguo; among them two boutique hotels that have become emblematic buildings of the area, but also affordable apartments for people in the neighborhood, woodworking workshops and subsidized spaces for art organizations.
 In addition, a program of intervention and social integration for gangs was developed: Esperanza.

 “Esperanza was born as a response to the problem of gang violence in Casco Antiguo, having understood that the only sustainable solution for this issue lies in finding ways to (re) integrate these young people into society, ” says Hardin.